 According to Greek legend, the Trojan horse was a wooden structure built by Greek soldiers and presented to the Trojans as a gift after a long and fruitless siege of the city during the Trojan War.
 When the Trojans brought the gift horse within their city walls, the Greek soldiers who were hidden inside crept […]

 So many questions run through a patients mind when they’re diagnosed with cancer.
 Now two Mass General doctors from the Cancer Center and the Division of Palliative Care are hoping to help answer those questions using clear and simple language.
-David Ryan, an oncologist, and Vicki Jackson, a palliative care physician, have put together a […]
+David Ryan, MD, an oncologist, and Vicki Jackson, MD, MPH, a palliative care physician, have […]

 A new study from Massachusetts General Hospital reports that long-term regular aspirin was associated with a lower risk of dying from various types of cancers.
 Lead author, Yin Cao, MPH, ScD, a researcher in the Clinical and Translational Epidemiology Unit at Massachusetts General Hospital, and her team studied the health outcomes of approximately 86,000 women and 44,000 […]